 I used to be one of those people that ate and snacked all day long.
 I don’t anymore.
 I rarely crave sweets or junk food.
-I eat three meals a day and rarely eat anything after my evening meal.
+I eat two or three meals a day and rarely eat anything after my evening meal.

 Eat fewer meals to lose weight

 One of the most powerful things you can do to help your body function properly is to eat fewer meals.